radius-project/design-notes/recipe/2023-11-support-insecure-registries.md

 ### Design details
 Since we use ORAS client to communicate with the registry, it provides an option "plain-http" to allow insecure connections to registry without SSL check. `plainHttp` property should be set to `true` when client to the remote repository is created to support using insecure registries.

-#### Introduce "insecure-http" opt-in flag for users.
+#### Introduce "plain-http" opt-in flag for users.

-Users can use `insecure-http` flag with `rad bicep publish` command and `insecureHttp` property while defining bicep recipes to specify the registry used is insecure and allow connections to registry without SSL check.
+Users can use `plain-http` flag with `rad bicep publish` command and `plainHttp` property while defining bicep recipes to specify the registry used is insecure and allow connections to registry without SSL check.
 And based on this property `plainHttp` option is set on the remote repository client.